 Free Will and Determinism - Philosophy of Free Living Will - Limited Free Will in a Necessarily Connected (Logical) Universe - Karl Popper What we need for understanding rational human behaviour - and indeed, animal behaviour - is something intermediate in character between perfect chance and perfect determinism - something intermediate between perfect clouds and perfects clocks.
 (Karl Popper, 1975)

-Free Will and Determinism - Philosophy of Free Living Will - Limited Free Will in a Necessarily Connected (Logical) Universe - Michel de Montaigne Since actions and performances are not wholly in our power and since nothing is really in our power but our will- it is on the will that all the rules and duties of Man are based and established.
+Free Will and Determinism - Philosophy of Free Living Will - Limited Free Will in a Necessarily Connected (Logical) Universe - Michel de Montaigne Since actions and performances are not wholly in our power and since nothing is really in our power but our will - it is on the will that all the rules and duties of Man are based and established.

 (Michel de Montaigne, 1572)

-Introduction: The Problem of Free Will & Determinism
+A Simple Solution to the Problem of Free Will & Determinism

-One important lesson of philosophy is that we must carefully define our words if we are to understand and reason correctly.
-If we examine these words free-will and determinism carefully we find they do not exist in physical reality, they are simply concepts made up by humans, just as we are able to create dragons and particles in our mind / imagination.
+If we examine these words free-will and determinism carefully we find they do not exist in physical reality, they are simply concepts made up by humans, just as we are able to imagine 'dragons' and 'particles' in our mind / imagination. i.e.

 The important distinction is to say that we have Limited Free Will, the reason for this distinction will become apparent very shortly when we solve this problem.